hbpc002/id-allocation-system/README.md

 ### How to Upload
 1. Navigate to the main page.
-2. Locate the file upload component (a folder icon or "Upload Employee Pool" button).
+2. Click the "Upload Pool" button.
-3. Click to select a text file containing employee IDs.
+3. Select a text file containing employee IDs (one ID per line).
-4. Click the upload button to import the IDs.
+4. The system will automatically process and import the valid IDs.

 ### File Content Requirements
 *   Each line should contain a valid integer ID within the range of 644100-644400.